 A USDA mortgage loan is backed by the US Department of Agriculture, and it provides an opportunity to purchase a primary residence in a rural area of the United States with no minimum down payment and credit score requirements.
 This is a great opportunity to purchase a property without spending a lot on upfront costs.
 But there are some requirements that a borrower must meet before applying for a loan.
 The following list provides the most important requirements a borrower must meet to be eligible for the loan:

 Income is another important eligibility requirement that a borrower must meet before applying for a loan.
-Unlike conventional loans, there is no minimum income requirement for USDA loans.
+Unlike conventional loans, there is no minimum income requirement for USDA loans New York.
 Instead, USDA loans are targeting lower-income households, so there is a maximum income limit associated with it.
 The maximum limit a household must not surpass to be eligible for the loan is 115% of the national or state median income.
 More specific information about median household income in each state can be found on the USDA website.

 Even though there is no certain limit on the minimum income a household must have to be eligible to purchase a property.
 A borrower might not be eligible for this loan if their income is too low to meet the debt requirement.
 A borrower must have a debt-to-income (DTI) ratio of no more than 43% including the mortgage payments.
 This means that a borrower must have enough income to cover their down payment and have enough money for living expenses.
 It is important to note that DTI also accounts for any other loan payments a borrower may have such as credit card payments, car loans, and even student loans.